Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 For other error handling capabilities, see IO.recoverWith and IO.transformWith.

-Delays the evaluation of this IO
+Delays the evaluation of this IO by the specified duration.

 const fa = IO.of(() => "Hello")